 Asthma

-Asthma in children is a condition that can lead to serious complications.
-Asthma can be diagnosed by a pediatric asthma specialist, and there are many treatment options available.
+Asthma is a condition that can lead to serious complications.
+Asthma can be diagnosed by an asthma specialist, and there are many treatment options available.
 Find out about the symptoms and solutions of asthma.

 Causes and Concerns